Zoë Dean-Smith, Jury Member for Africa explains her mission as a judge for the Cartier Women’s Initiative Awards.

 - The overall quality and clarity of the material presented: the Jury is looking for motivated and committed entrepreneurs who are passionate about their initiatives.
 Being clear and concise, organizing your ideas and not repeating yourself will show that you are serious about your application.

 In the first phase of the competition, the Jury examines the application forms and selects the top three candidates per region who become « finalists » of the Award.
-The finalists are coached to move into the next phase.
+The 18 finalists will be announced in February 2017 and will then be coached to move onto the next phase.

 In the second phase, the Jury evaluates the detailed business plans and oral pitches of each finalist.
 Based on the quality of the written and oral parts, one Laureate for each of the six regions(*) is selected.